The Lahore Resolution: Context & Significance

 Introduction

-The Lahore Resolution was a formal political statement adopted by the All-India Muslim League in its 27th session held in Minto Park, Lahore on 22–24 March 1940.
-The resolution called for the creation of “independent states” comprising geographically contiguous units where Muslims were in majority.
-It was the crystallisation and synthesising of more than 100 similar proposals of the division of the Subcontinent on a religious basis put forth by individuals in print or at different forums
+The Lahore Resolution was a landmark moment in the history of the Indian subcontinent, formally presented by the All-India Muslim League during its 27th session, held at Minto Park, Lahore, on March 22–24, 1940.
+The resolution called for the creation of “independent states” comprising geographically contiguous units where Muslims were in the majority.
+It represented the culmination of a series of proposals advocating for the separation of Muslim-majority areas, marking a pivotal shift in the League’s objectives from seeking separate electorates to demanding full territorial independence for Muslims.

 Context